biraj21/json-parser/README.md

 ### Acknowledgements:

-I wasn't clear on how to get started cuz I had no idea as to how I should implement a Lexer & Parser.
-[@eatonphil](https://github.com/eatonphil)'s [blog post](https://notes.eatonphil.com/writing-a-simple-json-parser.html) on the topic helped me a lot.
+I didn't know how to get started with this cuz I had no idea on how to implement a Lexer & Parser. [@eatonphil](https://github.com/eatonphil)'s [blog post](https://notes.eatonphil.com/writing-a-simple-json-parser.html) on the topic helped me a lot.
 Do check it out!